Kosmosaik/ClickToGetLoot/docs/fixes.md

+1. Locked tiles seems to count in explored tiles?
+We have 64 tiles to explore, but one is Locked, but it still counts as 64 tiles to explore.

+# Later in the development, the player will not be able to see the grid size.
+So player will not know how big the zone is (if it's 8x8 or 32x32).
+So we will have to figure out a way to not render the whole grid and adapt the panel to the size, but maybe instead have like a camera inside the zone view that is not rendering all tiles if it's over a certain amount.
+Kinda like a zoomed in view that will move when the player moves instead.
+Do you get me?

+# Some menus stay outside the page area when resizing the web page.
+So if I move the inventory, equipment or skill panel
+to the right edge in maximized mode (on 1920x1080 screen), and then resize/shrink the web page so the width get smaller, the panels are staying outside the view.
+I want them to follow the window when I'm resizing the web page.
+This makes me think that we maybe need to change how we render/show some of the menus.
+If someone is playing on a smaller aspect ratio (more box-like res) the set width/height values in our css files may not work for that.
+Maybe we should create a dynamic system that change the sizes of the menus depending on aspect ratio?

+# When leaving debug zone and entering it again, it regenerates.

 @ If the player expand an item stack and then when removing / equipping an item from inventory so that specific type of item (eg Simple Dagger) is no longer existing in the inventory, the next time the player loot a Simple Dagger, that item stack will still be expanded.
 I want to change it so when a "new" item gets added to the inventory, it will always be minimized.